Rust async/await: Async executor

 5. The patrol_closure then triggers the next poll to move the unit to the next pos.

-The patrol function has an infinite loop so returning Poll::Ready from the goto_closure does not terminate the patrol_closure.
+The patrol function has an infinite loop, so returning Poll::Ready from the goto_closure does not terminate the patrol_closure.
 The patrol_closure will continue to poll the goto_closure until the unit reaches the next pos.

 Async task returns Poll::Ready